 - How can things that are not producing results be changed?
 The team should agree on procedures to periodically review its work, take stock of successes and failures, and agree on a course to correct deficiencies.

 - How can major stakeholders be kept informed?
 The team should create a list of the major stakeholders who will evaluate the team’s final work product.
-Further, the team should also identify who should be kept informed of any team decision as well as who might need to approve the team’s decisions.
-With this information, the team will be able to engage these stakeholders at major milestones.
+The team should also identify who should be kept informed of any team decision as well as who might need to approve the team’s decisions.

 3. Analyze Stakeholders